 Update your mail form code using an FTP client or SSH:

 In your mail form, change your hostname to the following:

 Changing the hostname fixes this error.
-View the following article for further details about mail servernames at DreamHost.
+Your mail hostname may differ from the one above.
+View the following article for further details on how to locate your specific mail servername.